Penybont Washery Riot – Monday 1st July 1912.

 Towards the end of June 1912, a man employed by the J. Lancaster Company at the Penybont Coal Washery, Cwmtillery was laid-off from his employment, the remaining workers being displeased at this dismissal had put up union notices of “show cards” in connection with the Miners Federation, this action by the workers enraged the manager who then removed the notices, this in turn angered the men who then walked out and forced the coal washery to become idle.

-The Lancaster Company became involved and after talks made a statement that they promised to reinstate the sacked gentleman on an equal pay rate though in a different section of the works.
+The Lancaster Company became involved and after talks made a statement that they promised to reinstate the sacked gentleman on an equal pay rate, though in a different section of the works.
 The company made it clear that they also retained the right to remove the notices that the union had put up.
-This statement wasn’t acceptable to the workers and arranged further talks with the union.
+This statement wasn’t acceptable to the workers and further talks with the union were arranged.

 The Meeting at the New Bridgend Inn.